About the Fellowship

 The John Oxley Library Fellowship is awarded annually to support researchers of all disciplines, historians, writers and creatives the opportunity to uncover Queensland’s rich and diverse history utilising the resources of the John Oxley Library and State Library of Queensland.

 The fellowship recipient will receive a stipend of $20,000, a personal workspace within the Neil Roberts Research Lounge for 12 months and premium access to State Library’s extensive collections and library staff expertise.
-The Honorary Fellowship receives the same benifits as the recipiant of the John Oxley Library Fellowship without the stipend.
+The Honorary Fellowship receives the same benefits as the recipient of the John Oxley Library Fellowship without the stipend.

-For more information on Henry's project watch his video below.
+For more information about Mimi's project watch her video below.